 Where a room is used exclusively for business purposes, a greater income tax deduction is permitted.
 Where there is non-exclusive use, the permitted deduction is reduced as costs must be apportioned between business and domestic use.

-In short, while it is good news to avoid having a room used exclusively for business from a capital gains tax perspective, it is not so advantageous from an income tax relief perspective.
+In short, while it is good news to avoid having a room used exclusively for business from a CGT perspective, it is not so advantageous from an income tax relief perspective.

 The PRR relief restriction has been around for some time, but it is probably applicable now more than ever before.
 However, the exclusive business use restriction has the potential to impact many of us.

-This article was written by Michael Morter, a Senior Tax Manager and Zahra Bharmal, a Manager in the Tax team at Price Bailey and specialist property consultants.
-For support in minimising your tax liability and advice on business use and other complex areas, including completing CGT returns within the 30 days from the date of disposal then contact Michael and Zahra via the form below.
+For support in minimising your tax liability and advice on business use and other complex areas, including completing CGT returns within the 60 days from the date of disposal then contact us via the form below.

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.